-Next, this manual describes a comprehensive course about integral renovations with building performance guarantee that is considered a central course for stakeholders involved in setting up an integral home renovation service (IHRS).
+This course is complemented by a training tailored to CA managers and a general comprehensive training on the integral renovation with building performance guarantee.
+The latter is considered a central course for stakeholders involved in setting up an integral home renovation service (IHRS).

-Subsequently, courses for specific disciplines are described for each phase in the design and implementation process.
+Subsequently, additional courses for specific disciplines are described for each phase in a renovation's design and implementation processes.